dcalderon/2014-bmi-hackathon/README.md

 For the tooltips I borrowed code from [this](http://cbracco.me/a-simple-css-tooltip/) website.

-The second confirmation button was based on code from [this](http://www.sanwebe.com/2013/01/40-css-buttons-from-codepen) blog post.
+The confirmation button was based on code from [this](http://www.sanwebe.com/2013/01/40-css-buttons-from-codepen) blog post.

 ## Demo
-To see a live demo of this AML report simply download the demo.html and double click on the file in your downloads folder.
+To see a live demo of this dashboard simply download the demo.html and double click on the file in your downloads folder.
 It is totally self-contained (has the css and javascript code in the html file, which is not standard procedure) and should open automatically in your preferred browser.